saezlab/liana-py/README.md

 <img src="https://raw.githubusercontent.com/saezlab/liana-py/main/docs/source/_static/abstract.png" width="700" align="center">

-## Development & Contributions
+## Contributions

 We welcome suggestions, ideas, and contributions!
-Please use do not hesitate to contact us, open issues, and check the [contributions guide](https://liana-py.readthedocs.io/en/latest/contributing.html).
+Please do not hesitate to contact us, open issues, and check the [contributions guide](https://liana-py.readthedocs.io/en/latest/contributing.html).

 ## Vignettes
 A set of extensive vignettes can be found in the [LIANA+ documentation](https://liana-py.readthedocs.io/en/latest/).